Boubou0909/Mangas-dl/README.md

     156.0  157.0  156.0  157.0
     Which chapter(s) would you like to download ?
 0-5
     The path "C:/users/balth/Documents/Scans" is known.
 Do you want to use it ?
+(Y/N) Y Name of the final folder : Leveling alone
-(Y/N) Y Download finished successfully.
+    Download finished successfully.
 Enjoy !

 ## Example of a one-line listing command